-Value for money: It’s had only the lightest of touches from the cask, which means you get a very spirit-forward dram – and that’s a good thing because Inchgower doesn’t pop up too often, and it’s nice to be encounter the spirit character rather than the flavour of a cask.
-Once again prices seem perfectly reasonable for a 13 year old single cask.
+Thoughts: It’s had only the lightest of touches from the cask, which means you get a very spirit-forward dram – and that’s a good thing because Inchgower doesn’t pop up too often and it’s nice to be encounter the spirit character rather than the flavour of a cask.
+Once again, prices seem perfectly reasonable for a 13 year old single cask.

 A wee splash of water helped to tone down one or two harsh edges, though fortunately it didn’t lose that wee bit of spice.
 Not a spectacular dram perhaps, but a solid drinking whisky, with a bit of character, that won’t won’t break the bank.
 What’s not to like?